nivi9/hyperlooppassengerbooking/README.md

 The system accepts the following commands:

 1. **INIT** - Initializes the system with the number of routes and the starting station.
-The details of the routes are provided in the following lines.

 2. **ADD_PASSENGER** - Adds passengers to the queue.
 Use the `ADD_PASSENGER X` command to add X passengers, followed by X lines containing passenger details (name, age, and destination).